leanprover-community/lean4game/doc/translate.md

 If you choose the correct language in the "Preferences" of the game, you should see your translations.

-## Details (TO BE MERGED)
+## Details

 For the translations, codeblocks (starting with one or many backticks (\`)) and latex blocks (starting with one or two `$`) are replaced by placeholders `§n`, you see the content of these in the comments.
-Moreover, single newlines (`\n`) will be stripped from the translated string.

-These pre-processing steps aim to improve interaction with automated translation tooling.
+The aim of this pre-processing step is to (a) aviod typos created by manually copying over codeblocks or latex blocks, and (b) to improve interaction with automated translation tooling.

 ## Alternative: avoiding .po